 There are other, more subtle things to look for, too.
 A client once sent me a burgundy Parker Speedline Vacumatic, asking me to replace the incorrect black jewel in the blind cap with a correct striated jewel to match the pen.
 But that blind-cap jewel wasn’t black, and it wasn’t incorrect.
 If you looked at it from the side instead of straight on, you could see striations.
 Seen straight on, it was burgundy with a black center, a “bullseye” jewel created out of the material of the blind cap itself rather than screwed in, and it was exactly what should be on that pen.
 Confronted with a pen like this at a show, would you know what you were holding, or would you put it back and look for a “correct” one?

 These examples illustrate the need for knowledge.
 You cannot be too well informed about the pens you want; but you can very easily be inadequately informed.
-Books are available to help you become more knowledgeable; many of the best ones are listed in our Reader’s Corner.
+Books are available to help you become more knowledgeable;.
 (But remember, as I said earlier, to ignore the prices they give.)
 There are also Web sites such as this one, Fountain Pen Network, Pentrace, David Nishimura’s, and many more.
 (See my Pen Links page for links to many excellent sites.)
 Your fellow collectors can share information with you through email, on chat boards and newsgroups, and in gatherings both formal and informal at show venues.
 And you can pore over pens at shows, asking questions and filing away the information you gain to be used at later shows.
 Or at tables to be visited later.
 No time spent acquiring useful information can be considered a waste.You’ve Got the Right Stuff

 The game plan laid out here differs only in specifics from the game plan laid out by a football, basketball, or hockey coach.
 Decide what your goal is (what pens you want), decide what you’re willing to do to achieve it (the size of your bankroll), and know your opponent (what can be wrong, and right, with your target pens).
 Now get out there on that trading floor and win!